DarthParametric/RT_Tabletop_Miniature_Bases_For_Inventory_Screen/README.md

 Choosing the option to disable post-process effects will also disable the background image, leaving your character in a black void.
 This is unavoidable as they are all linked together in a single post-process object.

 ## Acknowledgements
-Many thanks to the modders on the Owlcat Dicord, but particularly microsoftenator2022, Kurufinve, and ADDB for helping to coach me through my ineptitude in order to get the mod working.
+Many thanks to the modders on the Owlcat Discord, but particularly microsoftenator2022, Kurufinve, and ADDB for helping to coach me through my ineptitude in order to get the mod working.